[wpforms id="406" title="false" description="false"]

 Kitchen Kettle Village is a quaint shopping area with 42 shops, 2 restaurants, and a hotel.
 They are known for their jam, jelly, and bakeshop.
 You can sample many of there jellies and other products such as pickles, beets, salsa, and sauces.
 You can watch them make the product they are “canning” for the day.

-One of my favorite restaurants in the area is The Kling House, which serves breakfast and lunch 6 days a week (closed Sundays).
+One of my favorite restaurants in the area is The Kling House, which is opened for events, private parties and occasional meals.

 Although not Amish food, they serve fresh homemade meals.
 Their menu changes seasonally but is known for their Crème Brulee French Toast and Coconut Crème Pie and Crème Brulee for dessert.